SahilKeshari/RaspberryPi/README.md

 Required Software files:-

 1- RaspberryPI imager (Attached with this Repoistory) - To set raspberrypi's operating system (similar to linux).
+LINK :- https://www.raspberrypi.com/software/

 2- REALVNC Connect (Attached with this Repoistory) - To control raspberry pi with laptop (as you cannot take monitor everywhere :) ).
+LINK :- https://www.realvnc.com/en/connect/download/viewer/

 For setting up raspberry pi:-